Jashepp/customElements-mixinPropertiesAttributes/README.md

 This JavaScript Module (ESM) exports a `mixinPropertiesAttributes(base)` method that will return a class which extends the provided `base` class.

 The mixin adds functionality to your web component to help javascript properties and DOM element attributes be synchronised where configured.
+No hidden or internal properties/methods are added to your class(es).
+The only property/method that is not part of the web component standards is the `static get properties()` method (can be named anything you like) used for configuring properties.

 This was designed to help your web components follow the best practices mentioned on the [Google Developers Web Fundamentals Website](https://developers.google.com/web/fundamentals/web-components/customelements#properties_and_attributes).
-It is greatly inspired by Polymer's method of doing so.

 ## Installation